SAP-archive/teched2020-developer-keynote/README.md

 ### Docker

 If you want to try out the local Docker and Kyma runtime based aspects, you'll need Docker on your machine.
 Install it by following the [Get Docker](https://docs.docker.com/get-docker/) instructions for your platform.

-> The use of Docker as a container runtime may be deprecated in future versions of k8s, but for the purposes of this repository, we're happy to use it for now.

 ## Download and installation